architdate/PKHeX-Auto-Legality-Mod/Features.md

 - Inside PKHeX, go to `Tools > Showdown > Download MGDB`
 - If there is no `mgdb` folder in the same location as the PKHeX executable, it will download the latest events from the latest events gallery release and make the folder for you.
 You will be notified once the download is done.
 - If there already exists an `mgdb` folder, it will give you an option to update it if needed or to cancel the operation.
 If you choose to update, it will check for the latest release and update your saved events database to the latest release.

+## URL Genning:

+This feature allows you to automatically gen the showdown set that is contained in a [pastebin](https://pastebin.com/) or [pokepast.es](http://pokepast.es/) URL
+Simply copy the URL Address and Click `Gen from URL` in the `Tools > Showdown` menu.

+### Usage:

+- Go to any pokepast.es paste or to any pastebin and copy the URL to your clipboard
+- Go to `Tools > Auto Legality Mod > Gen from URL`
+- The Mod will gen all the Pokemon sets within that URL
+- Once the genning is done, it will display the information about the Title / Author / Description or Date of the generated pastebin or pokepast.es URL for the ease of the user.

+## Export Trainer Data:

+This feature allows you to export a `trainerdata.txt` file based on the active Pokemon.
+(It exports the Pokemons TID, SID, OT, OT gender, Pokemon Country, Pokemon Sub Region and Pokemon 3DS Region)

+### Usage:

+- Right click on the Pokemon whose trainerdata you want to export.
+- Click on View to set it as the active Pokemon for editing
+- Go to `Tools > Auto Legality Mod > Export Trainer Data`
+- The `trainerdata.txt` file will be exported and ready to use by the auto legality mod.
+- You will recieve a confirmation once it's done.

 ## Shortcuts: